-- clarification of the standards of conduct;
+- clarification of the standards of conduct:

 - recommendation for counseling or mentoring;

 - monitoring of the situation;

 - support for self-help;

 - mediation by a third party.

-2. If the faculty member persists in failing to correct the behavior that has elicited the complaint, or if the basis of the complaint is sufficiently serious in the judgment of the Associate Dean of the Faculty for Personnel, Development, and Diversity to warrant immediate formal action, the Associate Dean of the Faculty for Personnel, Development, and Diversity will provide the faculty member with written notification of the charges and then convene a meeting with the faculty member, the department chair or program director, and others if appropriate.
+If the faculty member persists in failing to correct the behavior that has elicited the complaint, or if the basis of the complaint is sufficiently serious in the judgment of the Associate Dean of the Faculty for Personnel, Development, nt immediate formal action, the Associate Dean of the Faculty for Personnel, Develop Diversity will provide the faculty member with written notification of the charges and then convene a meeting with the faculty member, the department chair or program director, and others if appropriate.
 The faculty member may have a representative (not an attorney) present during the meeting.